 - Local licensing and certification fees

-- Capital expenditure repair reserve for roof, appliances, and other major systems—between five and 10 percent of the rent
+- Capital expenditure repair reserve for roof, appliances, and other major systems—between 5% and 10% of the rent

 - Marketing fees